-The easiest way to slow down a PC with a fast CPU is to pair it with slow storage.
+Getting one of the best SSDs for your system is key because the easiest way to slow down a PC with one of the best CPUs is to pair it with slow storage.
 Your processor can handle billions of cycles a second, but it often spends a lot of time waiting for your drive to feed it data.
 Hard drives are particularly sluggish because they have platters that have to spin up and a read / right arm that has to find its way physically to the data sectors you're currently seeking.
-To get optimal performance, you need a good solid state drive (SSD).
+To get optimal performance, you need a good solid-state drive (SSD).

-You can check out our recent feature for much more on the differences between hard drives and SSDs.
-While the latter are usually faster, there are still instances (like bulk storage) where hard drives are definitely worth considering.
+You can check out our feature for much more on the differences between hard drives and SSDs.
+While SSDs are almost always faster, there are still instances (like bulk storage) where hard drives are definitely worth considering.
+Because 10TB hard drives can be had for under $200 and a 4TB SSD will set you back over $400.

 If you already know about drive types and want specific recommendations, check out our Best SSDs page.
 And if you're after an external drive or SSD for portable storage or back up, be sure to check our Best External Drives page.
 But if you don't have a PhD in SSD, here are a few things you need to consider when shopping.

-As drives like Intel's 660p start to undercut mainstream drives on the old SATA interface, while delivering much more speed, this could be he beginning of the end of our old friend, Serial ATA.
-And those existing SATA drive will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.
+As drives like Intel's 660p and its successor the Intel 665p start to undercut mainstream drives on the old SATA interface while delivering more speed, this could be the beginning of the end of our old friend, Serial ATA.
+That said, Samsung recently released the 870 EVO, so SATA isn't dead yet.
+And existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.

-You may have heard about blazing-fast next-generation PCIe 4.0 M.2 SSDs from the likes of Gigabyte, Corsair, Patriot and others during and after Computex 2019.
-These drives will indeed up sequential speeds dramatically (thanks to a doubling of the PCIe bus bandwidth).
-But you'll need a brand-new X570 motherboard to run one of these drives at their top speed, and our initial testing indicates that, beyond the obvious bump in sequential performance, users might not see much in the way of real-world benefits from these drives.
-But these drives are starting to trickle into our testing facilities, alongside the first X570 motherboards, so we'll have more definitive answers (and lots of testing data) about the first PCIe 4.0 SSDs very soon.
+But NVMe PCIe 3.0 drives, once the fastest storage around, have been outclassed by PCIe 4.0 M.2 SSDs from the likes of Gigabyte, Corsair, Patriot and Samsung.
+These drives indeed up sequential speeds dramatically (thanks to a doubling of the PCIe bus bandwidth).
+But you'll need an AMD X570 or B550 motherboard to run one of these drives at their top speed, or an Intel Z590 motherboard paired with one of Intel's upcoming Rocket Lake-S processors.
+And in many ways, beyond the obvious bump in sequential performance, users might not see much in the way of real-world benefits from these drives.
+But there's no doubt that the next generation of PCIe 4.0 drives, like WD Black's SN850, are impressively agile.

 Here are four quick tips, followed by our detailed answers to many FAQs:

-- Know your home computer: Find out if you have slots for M.2 drives on your motherboard and room in the chassis.
-If not, you may may need a 2.5-inch drive instead.
+- Know your computer: Find out if you have slots for M.2 drives on your motherboard.
+If not, you may need a 2.5-inch drive instead.

-- SATA is cheaper but slower: If your computer supports NVMe-PCIe or Optane drives, consider buying a drive with one of these technologies.
-However, SATA drives are more common, cost less and still offer excellent performance for common applications.
+- SATA is cheaper but slower: If your computer supports NVMe/PCIe or Optane drives, consider buying a drive with one of these technologies.
+However, SATA drives are more common, usually cost less and still offer excellent performance for common applications.

 - Any SSD is better than a hard drive: Even the worst SSD is at least three times as fast as a hard drive in most common use scenarios.
 Depending on the workload, the performance delta between good and a great SSDs can be subtle.